Delivering the Benefits of the Bipartisan Infrastructure Law

 Embedding equity in project delivery

 Using NEPA review to define and shape better projects

 Accelerating project delivery through innovative procurement, partnerships, and financing methods

-Hosted by the U.S. DOT Volpe Center and moderated by U.S. DOT Volpe Center Director Anne D. Aylward, this series is sponsored by the new USDOT Project Delivery Center of Excellence.
+Hosted by the U.S. DOT Volpe Center and moderated by U.S. DOT Volpe Center Director Anne D. Aylward, this series was sponsored by the new U.S. DOT Project Delivery Center of Excellence.

 Pete Buttigieg, U.S. Transportation Secretary